This post may contain affiliate links. Read my disclosure policy.

 - In the end, seal the freezer bag by wrapping in heavy-duty aluminum foil around it and putting it inside your freezer as soon as possible.
 This helps to prevent freezer burn.

-Can crab legs go bad in the freezer?
+How long can crab legs stay in the freezer?

 You can extend this period to even 12 months, but they might lose their taste and texture.
 So, 3 to 6 months is the recommended time limit for freezing crab legs.
 Moreover, to ensure that they stay fresh, store crab legs in airtight packaging.

-How to tell if crab has gone bad?
+How to tell if Crab Meat is bad

 Trust me, the last thing you want is to get sick from eating bad crab.
 Fortunately, you can easily tell whether crab meat is safe through its smell, color, appearance etc. Here is how you can ascertain whether your crab meat has gone bad: